 Dear Supporters and Attendees of the Poudre River Forum,

-After careful consideration, the Poudre River Forum Committee and Poudre Runs Through It Study/Action Work Group have decided not to host the Poudre River Forum in 2021 due to concerns over COVID-19 and the nature of virtual events.
-We feel that feel face-to-face interaction and relationship building is one of the most important aspects of the Forum and part of what makes this event worthy of your time and support.
-We appreciate your understanding of this difficult decision and look forward to gathering in person as soon as it is safe to do so.
+The Poudre Runs Through It Study/Action Work Group and the Poudre River Forum Committee are considering plans for a 2022 Forum.
+We feel that feel face-to-face interaction and relationship building are the most important aspects of the Forum and part of what makes this event worthy of your time and support.
+We appreciate your patience and look forward to coming together in the future for the 8th Annual Poudre River Forum.

 CONTACT US